dann-merlin/BeatSaverSpotifyFinder/README.md

 <h2>Usage:</h2>
 Download the bin folder (click on it in the structure above and then on the download icon next to "clone" and select zip under "Download this directory").
+Extract the files in the directory.
 Open a commandline (for example with Win+R and enter cmd) and navigate to the directory where the bssf.exe is located (you can change directory with cd) Example (Say the bssf.exe is located in your Downloads directory):